Citroen C3 Aircross review

 The funky Citroen C3 Aircross is a practical take on the small crossover concept

 Under the skin, the Aircross shares its platform and running gear with the C3 supermini.
 It also has the same level of personalisation, with a range of funky colour options, contrast roof colours and different interior trims on offer.
+A facelift in 2021 brought in a slightly tweaked exterior, a more practical cabin with improved storage and a new infotainment set-up.

 Car group tests